 Why hardly happen?

-Because since the departure of Ronnie James Dio in 1982, Black Sabbath have not really enjoyed success.
+Because since the departure of Ronnie James Dio in 1982, "Black Sabbath" has not really enjoyed success.

 The album "Born Again" with singer Ian Gillan raised a lot of expectations ahead of his release, but received mixed reviews after his release, most of which were negative.
 Geezer and Bill Ward subsequently abandoned the ship, leaving Tony Iommi to navigate the ship alone in the icy 1980s metal sea.
-When he sought to release a solo album he was forced by the record company to name the album "Seventh Star" from 1986 under the brand of Black Sabbath.
-This turned out to be a mistake that led to the bad Reviews of the album by most critics.
-Immediately afterwards Glenn Hughes left and was replaced by singer Ray Gillen in the middle of the tour, but he too did not survive in the band and was replaced by singer Tony Martin during the recordings of the album "The Eternal Idol", which also failed to revive the band's shuffling career Which at the time relied entirely on Tony Iommi's reputation.
+When he sought to release a solo album he was forced by the record company to name the album "Seventh Star" from 1986 under the brand of "Black Sabbath".
+This turned out to be a mistake that led to bad Reviews of the album by most critics.
+Immediately afterward Glenn Hughes left and was replaced by singer Ray Gillen in the middle of the tour, but he too did not survive in the band and was replaced by singer Tony Martin during the recordings of the album "The Eternal Idol", which also failed to revive the band's shuffling career Which at the time relied entirely on Tony Iommi's reputation.

 The unfortunate sequence of events described above, led the record company Vertigo to give up Black Sabbath in an extreme move.
 To understand the magnitude of the shock we will note that Vertigo has been the band's record company since its inception.
-For 18 years Black Sabbath went with Vertigo in fire and water.
-Vertigo went through the great crisis following the dismissal of Ozzy Osbourne, enjoyed the band's resurgence during the Dio era and served as a loyal peg to the band on the slippery slope in which it deteriorated after his departure.
+For 18 years "Black Sabbath" went with Vertigo in fire and water.
+Vertigo went through a great crisis following the dismissal of Ozzy Osbourne, enjoyed the band's resurgence during the Dio era, and served as a loyal peg to the band on the slippery slope in which it deteriorated after his departure.
 But apparently this time it was enough for vertigo.
 In this situation, it was easiest for Tony Iommi to give up.
 He was left alone in, without any of the original band members and without the record company that had accompanied him throughout the years.
 But luckily Tony Iommi did not give up and managed to sign a contract with the record company I.R.S.
-Records, which was managed by Miles Copeland, who gave him confidence and encouraged to continue writing and creating.
+Records, which was managed by Miles Copeland, who gave him confidence and encouraged him to continue writing and creating.

 It should be noted that the uncertainty that grew after the release of the album "The Eternal Idol" together with the fact that the band was thrown out of the Vertigo company, led the singer Tony Martin to take a break from Black Sabbath and join the Forcefield supergroup that included drummer Cozy Powell.

-Iommi also tried to recruit bassist Geezer Butler who expressed his desire to return to the band, but Butler eventually preferred to accompany Ozzy Osborne during a tour designed to promote the album "No Rest for the Wicked".
+Iommi also tried to recruit bassist Geezer Butler who expressed his desire to return to the band, but Butler eventually preferred to accompany Ozzy Osbourne during a tour designed to promote the album "No Rest for the Wicked".

-This album is absolutely not Ozzy's classic 'Sabbat', it's not even Dio's Sabbath era although Martin's tone of voice reminds us of him, but it's definitely the album that can best define Tony Martin's Black Sabbath'.
+This album is absolutely not Ozzy's classic "Sabbath", it's not even Dio's "Sabbath" era although Martin's tone of voice reminds us of him, but it's definitely the album that can best define Tony Martin's "Black Sabbath".

-Listening to this album gives us the feeling that Martin's powerful voice is the one leading all the songs, with the rest of the instruments serving as the basis and a fertile cushion on which Martin can develop the deep roars, powerful howls and melodies so beautiful in his singing.
+Listening to this album gives us the feeling that Martin's powerful voice is the one leading all the songs, with the rest of the instruments serving as the basis and a fertile cushion on which Martin can develop the deep roars, powerful howls, and melodies so beautiful in his singing.

-Not that Iommi does not give tremendous and iconic guitar performance here, nor does it in any way detract from the powerful and dominant drumming of Cozy Powell, who also co-produced the album with Iommi, but Martin is undoubtedly revealed here as the "Outstanding Actor".
+Not that Iommi does not give a tremendous and iconic guitar performance here, nor does it in any way detract from the powerful and dominant drumming of Cozy Powell, who also co-produced the album with Iommi, but Martin is undoubtedly revealed here as the "Outstanding Actor".
 Not only did he write all the lyrics and also participate in the composition, but he is also the leading force behind the songs on the album, which sweeps the entire band forward with him.

-What allows Martin to stand out so much here is, among other things, the fact that Gezer Butler's place was absent from the album, otherwise his dominant and heavy playing would surely have obscured Martin's mighty and powerful voice.
+What allows Martin to stand out so much here is, among other things, the fact that Geezer Butler's place was absent from the album, otherwise, his dominant and heavy playing would surely have obscured Martin's mighty and powerful voice.
 The bass was played by session bassist Laurence Cottle, who comes from a jazz background in general, dresses precisely on Martin's voice and allows him to navigate more easily between the notes and above the rhythm, giving some of his greatest vocal performances.
 Another push that highlights Martin's abilities and adds to the overall gothic vibe that hovers over the album lies in Geoff Nicholls' clever and beautiful keyboard playing.

-This album has epic anthems, like the theme song "Headless Cross", which it's riff and vibe reminds us of "Heaven and Hell" from the Dio era.
+This album has epic anthems, like the theme song "Headless Cross", which it's riff and vibe remind us of "Heaven and Hell" from the Dio era.
 The song is based on a true story that happened in the Middle Ages.
 While the plague was raging in Europe, it also reached a small village called "Cross Head".
 The villagers who tried to remove the curse went to the "headless cross" hill, where they prayed to God for help, but no one survived.

-So if you're curious to know what the Tony Martin era of Black Sabbath sounds like, this album is definitely a great place to start.
+So if you're curious to know what the Tony Martin era of "Black Sabbath" sounds like, this album is definitely a great place to start.